 As any passionate supporter knows, a lot can happen if a central defender gets caught 'napping'.
 It often results with a striker's turn of pace bursting through on goal.
 This is a typical technique that strikers use to score.

 The central defender position in football is not a relaxing place to be.
 The threats of danger will come at you from many different angles on the pitch.

 You would be operating in the central part of the defence, a short distance in front of the goalkeeper.
 Most of the UK football positions and formations will deploy two central defenders.
 Even so, it is not uncommon to see three central defenders playing in European football.

 The soccer sweeper system is more popular in continental football than English leagues.
 The role of the sweeper does not suit every club.
 It is a specialized appointment within the team formation.

 A sweeper usually plays at the back and behind the defencive line.
 It is a role that adds solidity and security, as well as supporting the midfield players.
 Sweepers, or center-backs, need to be good game-readers with a sharp footballing brain.

 They are rarely one-footed players.
-All sweepers in football should be confident on and off the ball.
+In fact, all sweepers in football should be confident on and off the ball.
 They also need to have excellent passing techniques.

 Note: The introduction of the soccer offside rule had an affect on the sweeper system.
 It has now become one of the least used as part of the 11 positions in soccer.